Jewell Jones: Michigan House of Representatives

-Following the death of Julie Plawecki, the incumbent member of the Michigan House of Representatives for the 11th district, in 2016, Lauren Plawecki, her daughter, was the only candidate to file for the Democratic Party nomination in the special election to finish her term, which she won.
+State Representative Julie Plawecki died in 2016, creating a vacancy in the Michigan's 11th House of Representatives district.
+Her daughter Lauren Plawecki was the only candidate to file for the Democratic Party nomination in the special election to finish her term, which she won.
 However, precinct delegates selected Jones to be the Democratic Party's nominee for the 11th district in the 2016 general election.
 He won, receiving 66% of the vote against Republican Party nominee Robert Pope, and became the youngest State Representative in Michigan's history.